Thursday, May 19, 2022

 Château d’Yquem (photo: Brochard, CRTNA)

-Explore the Region: Discover all the Nouvelle-Aquitaine region in Southwest France has to offer from the beaches of the Côte Atlantique (Atlantic Coast) to the forests of the Dordogne to the pretty hilltop towns such as Angoulême.
+Explore the Region: Discover all the Nouvelle-Aquitaine region in Southwest France has to offer from the beaches of the Côte Atlantique (Atlantic Coast) to the forests of the Dordogne.
+Visit pretty, hilltop towns such as Angoulême and explore the unique Pays Basque area.

 No comments: